bedawi/trekstor-s11b/hacks/keyboardcover/README.md

 ## Disable HID Multitouch driver

 The problem of the not working touchpad on the S11B's keyboard cover seems to be related to Linux's multitouch driver.
+It is solved by newer Kernel versions.
+Before applying this patch please update your system and reboot.
+The problem should sbe gone.
+If not...

-You can easily verify this by unloading the driver with this command ```sudo rmmod hid_multitouch```.
+You can easily verify if this hack helps you by unloading the driver with this command ```sudo rmmod hid_multitouch```.
 If your touchpad is now working then this fix is for you.

 ### Using the bash script